If you buy something through a link on this page, we may earn a small commission. How this works.

 You can also buy brand-name oil cleansers, such as:

 Regardless of what oils you choose, it’s important to buy high-quality oils and cleansers that don’t have any scents or dyes added.
-Look for cold-pressed, unrefined, virgin oils that are meant to be used on the skin, rather that food-grade oils.
+When possible, look for cold-pressed, unrefined, virgin oils that are meant to be used on the skin, rather that food-grade oils.

 Basic oil cleanse

 - Put 1 to 2 teaspoons of oil in the palm of your hand.
 For dry skin, start with a 1/2 teaspoon of olive oil and 1/2 teaspoon of castor oil.
 For acne-prone or oily skin, start with a 1/2 teaspoon of jojoba and a 1/2 teaspoon of castor oil.

 - Apply the oil to your dry face.
 Use your fingertips to gently massage the oil into the skin for a minute or two to remove impurities like makeup and dead skin cells, and let it penetrate the skin.

 - Use a damp, warm washcloth to gently wipe away the oil.
 Be careful not to press too hard or scrub at your skin, as this can irritate the skin and cause breakouts.
 A smooth, soft washcloth is best.
 You can also rinse with warm water if you want some of the oil to stay on your skin.
 Your face should be hydrated when you’re done, but not greasy or overly irritated from wiping it down.